Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 For every seven students, there must be one teacher, so:

 A group of 75 students and teachers are in a field, picking sweet potatoes for the needy.
-Kasey picks three times as many sweet potatoes as Davis—and then, on the way back to the car, she picks up five more sweet potatoes than that!
+Kasey picks three times as many sweet potatoes as Davis—and then, on the way back to the car, she picks up five more!
 Looking at her newly increased pile, Davis remarks "Wow, you've got 29 more potatoes than me! " How many sweet potatoes did Kasey and Davis each pick?

 To solve, we first define our variables.
 The number of sweet potatoes that Kasey picks is K, and the number of sweet potatoes that Davis picks is D.